-If you would like to learn more about incorporating online library resources (e-books, journal articles, doctoral dissertations, etc.) into your online courses, required reading lists, and course syllabi, please contact Susan Whitehead.
+If you would like to learn more about incorporating online library resources (e-books, journal articles, doctoral dissertations, etc.) into your online courses, please contact Susan Whitehead.

 If you would like to participate in library collection development, please contact Matt Pappathan.